scijava/jgo/README.md

 * The source is, oddly, part of [bnd](https://github.com/bndtools/bnd) rather than in the [jpm4j organization](https://github.com/jpm4j) anywhere, which is not a good sign, modularity-wise.

+* Since April 2017, the web site is offline.